Atdeejay12/Swapburn.live/_posts/2020-10-23-dev-roadmap.md

 #### Q4 \#NoCexNovember (Main Features)

 - First release of our frontend mockups for the upcoming  interface
-- Aquafarm Update with TokenSets, Snapshot.Page aggregation, oracle beta (end of OCTOBRRR)
+- swapstake Update with TokenSets, Snapshot.Page aggregation, oracle beta (end of OCTOBRRR)
 - Lending and Borrowing aggregation for Compound and Aave
-- Fundamental development for final app.octo.fi platform release
+- Fundamental development for final stake.swapburn.live platform release

 #### Q4 \#DEXember (Main Features)